Capacity development for a monitoring, reporting and verification (MRV) system in Turkey

 State of implementation/results

-- More than 700 Turkish industrial installations submit their emissions data to the DMS.
+- More than 700 Turkish industrial installations submit their verified annual emissions data to the DMS.
 Those installations are responsible for approximately 50 per cent of CO₂ emissions in Turkey; roughly 250 Mt CO₂ equivalent, which are now being monitored and covered by the Turkish MRV System.
 Several Turkey-specific guidelines have been produced for stakeholders to guide them with regard to MRV processes and navigation of the DMS.
+Contributing to the impact of the project, a website has been set up that provides easy access to the guidelines and information on project activities, alongside news and announcements.

 - Effective awareness raising events have been held aimed at stakeholders, public institutions and sector representatives.
-Following the Paris Agreement, a high-level international panel discussion was organized in Ankara in May 2016, under the heading ‘From Paris to Antalya – New Climate Change Regime’.
+Following the Paris Agreement, a high-level international panel discussion was organized in Ankara in May 2016.
 This provided a platform for raising awareness among public-sector actors, civil society and NGOs, regarding the Paris Agreement and nationally determined contributions.
-At the end of September 2016, an international summer school was held in İzmir, addressing the implementation and enhancement of MRV systems, with experts joining from 10 countries in the region.
+At the end of September 2016, an international summer school was held in İzmir, addressing the implementation and enhancement of MRV systems, with experts joining from various countries in the region.
 Experience exchanges were conducted with projects from Ukraine and Tunisia with partners’ high-level participation.

 - The booklet “MRV in Practice - Experience in Turkey with designing and implementing a system for monitoring, reporting and verification of GHG emissions” has been prepared to present the experiences and lessons learned during the establishment of the tailor-made MRV system for the energy and industry sector in Turkey.

-- A first target sector has been identified for the development of benchmark suggestions and a detailed proposal for the benchmarking work has been presented.
-The work focuses on capacity building for the Ministry of Environment on how to set benchmarks and choose among different benchmark options.
-It also supports installations and industry associations in their effort to compare their carbon intensity with that of local and international competitors and to prepare for the risks and opportunities resulting from the introduction of carbon pricing. (as of January 2020)
+- A benchmarking study is being carried out in cooperation with the cement and glass sector in Turkey.
+The work focuses on capacity building for the MoEU on how to set benchmarks and choose among different benchmark options.
+It also supports installations and industry associations in their effort to compare their carbon intensity with that of local and international competitors and to prepare for the risks and opportunities resulting from the introduction of carbon pricing (as of Juli 2021).